wcDogg/windows/windows-11-pro-openSSH.md

 * The ACL on this file must restrict access to administrators and System.
 * You will need your Windows account password for this step.

-Make sure that the .ssh directory exists for the current user:

 ```
 # Check for / create .ssh directory for current user.
 ssh wcd@wcdPC mkdir C:\ProgramData\ssh\